 To figure out what brows you want, use these tricks that the professionals use.
 This will help you tell the Aesthetician exactly what you would like to see when you are finished.
 Use a pencil as your guide to figure out how you want your brows to look.
 Hold a pencil straight up and down at the inner corner of your eye.
 Does your brow come further then the pencil?
 That part that sticks out can easily come off to open up your eyes.
 Now, take the pencil from the outer corner and hold it diagonal.
 If your brow comes further then that, the end can also come off to keep the eyes from looking like they droop.
 Your arches are much easier to determine.
 Look in the mirror at your natural arch.
 Trace your finger along the arch and, see exactly how much could be plucked or waxed away to create an arch that suits you.

-One other way to show your Aesthetician what you want is to colour in the brows you would like with a brow pencil.
-When you go in, show her the coloured area and let her make suggestions.
+One other way to show your Aesthetician what you want is to color in the brows you would like with a brow pencil.
+When you go in, show her the colored area and let her make suggestions.
 She will have to take the make-up off but, she will have a good outline to work with.

 There really isn’t too much trouble to get the brows you want.
 Threading and waxing takes just minutes once a month or perhaps lasting a little longer with threading.
 Plucking takes a tiny bit longer and lasts just as long.
 Either way you decide, you can easily achieve the eye-framing brows you want.